mesham/pynq_api/docs/README.md

 In this documents folder we have a number of separate file which discuss different aspects of the API.

 * <a href="https://github.com/mesham/pynq_api/blob/master/docs/core.md">Core API</a> which describes the core C PYNQ API
+* <a href="https://github.com/mesham/pynq_api/blob/master/docs/ps.md">Programmable System API</a> which describes the management of the PS and PS/PL interface

 ## Error codes